-Class Percent of Description

-Landscape

-A: post replacement 5 Dominated by resprouts and seedlings of shrubs and grasses and post-fire associated forbs.
-This type typically occurs where fires burn relatively hot in classes B and C.

-B: mid-development closed 10 Greater than 15 percent shrub cover and 30-50 per cent grass and forb cover; generally associated with more productive soils.
-Effects of cumulative drought can cause a shift from this class to class C.

-C: mid- open 85 Less than 15 percent shrub cover and 20 to 40 per cent grass and forb cover generally associated with less productive cobbly and gravelly soils.
+Class Percent of Description Landscape A: post replacement 4 Dominated by resprouts and seedlings of shrubs and grasses and post-fire associated forbs.
+This type typically occurs where fires burn relatively hot in classes B and C. B: mid-development closed 15 Greater than 15 percent shrub cover and 30-50 per cent grass and forb cover; generally associated with more productive soils.
+Effects of cumulative drought can cause a shift from this class to class C. C: mid- open 75 Less than 15 percent shrub cover with 20 to 40 percent herbaceous cover.
+Generally associated with less productive cobbly and gravelly soils.
 Effects of cumulative drought can cause a shift from class B to this class.

-D: late- open

-E: late- closed

-Total 100
+D: late- open 5 Less than 15 percent tree cover scattered in a savannah type structure with clumps of shrubs and grass.
+E: late- closed 1 Greater than 15 percent tree cover occurring in somewhat dense patches with clumps of shrubs in the understory, a scattered herbaceous component, and litter/duff layer.
+Total 100 •